 - 1. Any and all student threats of harm to self or others must be taken seriously. - 2.
 Whoever hears the threat will report it to the principal immediately. - 3.
 Police will be notified immediately. - 4.
-The parent or guardian of the student

-- who has made the threat will be notified immediately. - 5.
+The parent or guardian of the student who has made the threat will be notified immediately. - 5.
 The student will be kept in the principal's office under supervision until the police/parents arrive. - 6.
 The parent or guardian of any student who has been mentioned as a potential victim, as well as any adult who has been mentioned, either verbally or in writing will be notified immediately. - 7.
 The student will work from home and will not be considered for readmission to the classroom unless and until the following steps have been completed.
 The principal must receive a report from the police, either written or verbal.
-That report should include notification of whether the child will be charged with any crime as well as an assessment of the child's access to weapons. - 8.
-An independent psychiatrist or psychologist must conduct a comprehensive mental health evaluation and risk assessment.
-If a psychiatrist performs the primary evaluation, he or she will determine whether it is necessary to utilize a psychologist for psychological consultation or testing. - 9.
+That report should include notification of whether the child will be charged with any crime as well as an assessment of the child's access to weapons. - psychiatrist 8.
+An independent or psychologist must conduct comprehensive mental health evaluation and risk assessment.
+If a psychiatrist performs the primary evaluation, he or she will determine whether it is necessary to utilize a psychologist psychological for consultation or testing. - 9.
 If a psychologist performs the primary evaluation, he or she shall determine the need for psychiatric consultation. - 10.
-The principal will, after obtaining the permission of the parents, provide the mental health care professional with all relevant facts, including but not limited to aggressive behavior, details of the threat as known to the principal, copies of any drawings or writings, disciplinary history of the student's behavioral concerns, and the names of any known victims or potential victims. - 11.
-The principal shall receive a written comprehensive, detailed evaluation report and documented treatment plan from the mental health care professional stating the basis (factual and risk factors and testing results) upon which it has been determined that the student does or does not pose a also address the concerns raised by professional.
-The evaluation and report must be delivered to the principal.
-The principal will share administrative personnel who will readmission.
+The principal will, after obtaining the permission of the parents, provide the mental health care professional with all relevant facts, including but not limited to aggressive behavior, details of the threat as known to the principal, copies of any drawings or writings, disciplinary history of the student's behavioral concerns, and the names of any known victims or potential victims.